Kevoyuan/arTIco/README.md

 ## Reference

-Please cite us if you use this library in your research:
+Please cite us if you use this code in your research:
 ```
 @software{Plaschkies_arTIco_Framework_2024,
   author = {Plaschkies, Franz and Stocker, Felix and Zhengxuan, Yuan},